 Top tips for developing Cultural Competence

 Culture continues to be a major topic in 2018.
 And yet, it can also be overwhelming if you are new to the game.
-But don't despair: with consistent effort and the right approach, you can make big strides in the remaining 9 months of the year.
+But don't despair: with consistent effort and the right approach, you can make big strides in the year ahead.
 Here are our top tips for getting started:

 Mastering cultural competence is like learning to play chess: it takes a lifetime.
 But the more we build our skills and library of knowledge, and the more we learn to manage ourselves and keep our bearings when we encounter differences, the easier time we'll have navigating this fast-paced, global world.

 Are you interested in learning more about how to adapt this advice to your situation?
 Let's talk!